 Today, we often associate customer service with picking up the phone to call a company’s service agent.
 This phone call can take some (considerable) time: first we have to navigate automated screening systems, then spend a frustrating amount of time on hold and when we finally do speak to a human being we don’t always get the issue sorted first time.

 But what if the reverse was true?
 What if you received call from the customer service department informing you that you are running low and declaring an estimated run-to-empty date?
 Or perhaps just a notification via the app informing you that a delivery has already been dispatched to replenish your supply.
 This example of predictive customer service is increasingly becoming a reality.

-Automated consumables replenishment can avoid disgruntled customers and damage to your reputation.
+Automated consumables replenishment avoids disappointing your customers and the subsequent damage to your reputation.